nikithakethireddy1996/nikki.github.io/README.md

 _The basic C source character set includes the following characters:_

-_1. Lowercase and uppercase letters of ISO Basic Latin Alphabet: a–z A–Z
+_1. Lowercase and uppercase letters of ISO Basic Latin Alphabet: a–z A–Z_ _1.
+Decimal digits: 0–9_
-1. Decimal digits: 0–9
-1. Graphic characters: ! " # % & ' ( ) * + , - . / : ; < = > ? [ \ ] ^ _ { | } ~
+_1. Graphic characters: ! " # % & ' ( ) * + , - . / : ; < = > ? [ \ ] ^ _ { | } ~_
-1. Whitespace characters: space, horizontal tab, vertical tab, form feed, newline
-1. Newline indicates the end of a text line; it need not correspond to an actual single character, although for convenience C treats it as one._
+_1. Whitespace characters: space, horizontal tab, vertical tab, form feed, newline_ _1.
+Newline indicates the end of a text line; it need not correspond to an actual single character, although for convenience C treats it as one._

 ## Reserved words

-C89 has 32 reserved words, also known as keywords, which are the words that cannot be used for any purposes other than those for which they are predefined:
+_C89 has 32 reserved words, also known as keywords, which are the words that cannot be used for any purposes other than those for which they are predefined:_

 * auto
 * break